-'Brady Bunch' House Sells To HGTV After Outbidding Lance Bass
+'Brady Bunch' House Winner Revealed: HGTV Outbid Lance Bass

 "While we appreciate Mr. Bass and his interest in the Dilling Street property, tremendous interest in the house required a sealed, best and final bid," said a spokesman for Douglas Elliman, the agency selling the property, according to MarketWatch.
 "Our fiduciary obligation is to the seller, who decided to go with the highest, most qualified bid.
 We wish Mr. Bass the best of luck in future real-estate endeavors."

-Douglas Elliman listing agent Ernie Carswell told the LA Times on Saturday "that the sale to Bass was not a done deal and that the seller had not made a final decision at the time," according to the newspaper.
+Douglas Elliman listing agent Ernie Carswell told the Times on Saturday "that the sale to Bass was not a done deal and that the seller had not made a final decision at the time," according to the newspaper.

-After initially chaffing at the reversal, Bass seemed to accepted defeat with equanimity, tweeting "HGTV??!
+After initially chaffing at the reversal, Bass seemed content in defeat, tweeting, "HGTV??!
 Aw man.
 I'd be pretty upset if it were anyone else, but how can you be mad at HGTV??
 My television is stuck on that channel.
 Kudos HGTV, I know you will do the right thing with the house.
 That was always my biggest worry.
 I can smile again."

 As MarketWatch notes, "The chances of making a winning bid are lower when the buyer is competing against someone making an all-cash offer, as was the case for Bass."